IMMUNIZATION CERTIFICATION STATEMENT

 b.
 Name and address of school, district and county;

 c.
-Grade being reported and total number of students enrolled in each grade; and
+Grade being reported and total number of students enrolled in the grade;

 d.
 The name and title of the person completing the report form.

 e.
-Number of students who meet all of the required immunizations;
+Number of students who meet all of the required immunizations criteria;

 f.
-Number of students who do not meet all of the required immunizations, listed by specific immunization type;
+Number of students who do not meet the specified number of immunizations listed by specific immunization type;

 g.
-Number of students who do not meet the immunization requirement but are in the process of receiving the required immunizations; and
+Number of students who do not meet the immunization criteria but are in the process of receiving the immunizations; and

 h.
-Number of students who claimed an exemption to the required immunizations.
+Number of students who claimed exemption to the immunizations.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦